DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## What does that mean?
 Through the DAO, we hope to encourage use of MINTs across other NFT projects, in lieu of them having to create their own internal currency.
-This saves them time and money, as well as, creating value in that token both for those communities.
+This saves them time and money, as well as, creating built in value for those communities.
 Ultimately, this also benefits the DAO by adding value to MINTs.

 ## What are MINTs?
 MINTs are the native token of ShuffleDAO.
 MINTs are a free-floating token (not pegged in value to another token).
 MINTs are backed by ETH at a ratio of 10^6 MINTs per ETH, meaning that for every million MINTs, there is at least 1 ETH in the DAO treasury.
+The value of the MINT can rise above that ratio, but more MINTs are never minted without backing revenue of 1 ETH per one million MINTs.

 ## Who are the DAO members?